 If you are playing sports with braces, especially any kind of contact sport, it is very important that you are protecting your mouth.
 One of the best ways to do this is by wearing a mouthguard.
-Hamer & Hamer Orthodontics recommends that all student athletes wear a mouthguard to protect their teeth, and especially those who wear braces.
+Hamer & Glassick Orthodontics recommends that all student athletes wear a mouthguard to protect their teeth, and especially those who wear braces.
 People generally have questions when it comes to sports, braces, and mouthguards, and it is important that patients understand why mouthguards are so important.

 Why Are Mouthguards Important To Wear With Braces?

 While a mouthguard is always an important part of an athlete’s uniform, it is extra important to wear one if you have braces.
 This is due to the fact that the soft tissue in your mouth is more susceptible to damage if someone hits you in the face.
 The metal braces and brackets can shred your gums and perhaps even break through your lip.
 This is incredibly painful and could potentially cause some permanent scarring.
 The best way to avoid this from happening is to simply cover your braces with a mouthguard.
 The mouthguard is made out of a durable plastic that creates a solid barrier between your braces and your gums.